Guard-233/overreacted.io/public/react-as-a-ui-runtime/index.md

 ---
 title: React as a UI Runtime
-date: '2019-02-02'
+date: "2019-02-02"
 spoiler: An in-depth description of the React programming model.
-cta: 'react'
+cta: "react"
 ---

 Most tutorials introduce React as a UI library.
-This makes sense because React *is* a UI library.
+This makes sense because React _is_ a UI library.
 That’s literally what the tagline says!

 ![React homepage screenshot: "A JavaScript library for building user interfaces"](./react.png)